Mike Birbiglia Net Worth: How a Sleepwalking Storyteller Built His Comedy Fortune

 Back in Shrewsbury, Massachusetts, a young Mike Birbiglia was just another kid with big dreams.
 Growing up in this small town, he wasn’t exactly born into showbiz.
 His brother Joe Birbiglia remembers him as the family comedian, always trying to make everyone laugh at dinner.

 School days at St. Mark’s School showed early signs of his talent.
 But it was at Georgetown University where things really started cooking.
 Between classes, Mike would write jokes and practice them in front of his dorm mirror.
-And guess what?
-Those mirror sessions paid off big time.
+Those mirror sessions paid off big time for his future performance artist income.

 His first steps into comedy weren’t exactly glamorous.
 Picture this: tiny comedy clubs, empty seats, and a nervous young guy telling jokes to basically nobody.
 But Mike kept at it.
 He’d perform at any place that would let him on stage, from dingy basements to coffee shops.
-That’s determination, right?
+That’s the determination that eventually built Mike Birbiglia’s Net Worth.

 Breaking Into Mainstream Comedy